SecondSonConsulting/Renew/README.md

 This argument will force a SwiftDialog window with the "Normal Mode" options regardless of the current uptime or deferral options.
 ### --force-notification
 This argument will force a SwiftDialog Notification Center event regardless of the current uptime or deferral options.

+## Thank you!
+This project is made possible by the awesome folks on the MacAdmins slack for their support and community projects.

+It should be obvious to anyone familiar with [Nudge](https://github.com/macadmins/nudge) that this project is heavily influenced by it.
+Thank you Erik Gomez for providing your hard work to the community for free.

+A huge thanks to Bart Reardon for creating and maintaining [Swift Dialog](https://github.com/bartreardon/swiftDialog).
+Without this tool, Renew would not have been possible.

+A resounding shoutout to all of the members of the MacAdmins community for their guidance and education on all things macOS, especially the gurus in the #scripting channel for their endless patience and assistance as we worked to increase our scripting knowledge. @pico @scriptingosx @Brock Walters @Josh Rickets and many more I'm probably forgetting.
+Thank you for your patient guidance on all things macOS.